tensorspace-team/tensorspace/docs/preprocess/TensorFlow/README.md

     * Some weight files which contains actual weight values.
 The number of weight files is dependent on the size and structure of the given model.
 * For more detailed information about tfjs-converter, you can visit [here](https://github.com/tensorflow/tfjs-converter).

-If everything looks good, you shall be ready for the next step - "2.
-Apply TensorSpace API from the model structure".
+If everything looks good, you shall be ready for the next step - [Load a TensorSpace compatible model](http://tensorspace.org/html/docs/basicLoad.html).